 "According to Marshall Rosenberg, praising is a violent way of communication since it is highly manipulative and full of appraisal and judgment.
 It separates.
 [Praising] puts the people involved in the conversation on different levels.
 Thus, praising does not necessarily lead to enhanced motivation; it may also further interpersonal separation."

 Here's a good article by Dr. Marion Badenoch Rose if you want to dig deeper into how praise is a form of violent communication:

-Relating to your kid like in ways that supports their autonomy, treats them as equals (more on this concept in future Blog posts), helps them develop a sense of doing things as self-accomplishments, rather than just to please others.
+Relating to your kid like in ways that supports their autonomy, treats them as equals, and helps them develop a sense of doing things as self-accomplishments, rather than just to please others.
 Doing things just because someone else told them to do them almost always leads to resentments, power struggles. tension, anger, disappointment, frustration, and distance.
 When kids are INTRINSICALLY MOTIVATED to do what they want and what you want, everyone is on the same team, all pulling in the same direction!